Minoxidil 10% and 15%: Is High-Strength More Effective?

 At the end of the experiment, the 5% minoxidil treatment was described as ”significantly superior” to the 2% treatment and the placebo.

-The men who used 5% minoxidil had a higher hair count and scalp coverage — and we’re not talking about a small amount here.
+Men who used 5% minoxidil had a higher hair count and scalp coverage — and we’re not talking about a small amount here.
+At week 48, they had a whopping 45 percent more hair regrowth than those who used 2% minoxidil.
+Wowza.

 Even better?
 The 5% minoxidil worked quicker than the 2% minoxidil treatment.